SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md

       - name: OTEL_SERVICE_NAME
         value: FinanceServiceCall
  ```
-* `OTEL_RESOURCE_ATTRIBUTES` - in case this parameter is not set, default application name assumes the name of Namespace.
+* `OTEL_RESOURCE_ATTRIBUTES` - if this parameter is not set, the default application name assumes the name of Namespace.
 This will appear as a tracing application name in Sumo Logic.
-If you would like to manually set the application name, add  `OTEL_RESOURCE_ATTRIBUTES` `application=name` in the environment variables section of container configuration.
+If you'd like to manually set the application name, add  `OTEL_RESOURCE_ATTRIBUTES` `application=name` in the environment variables section of container configuration.
 You can add additional attributes here as comma separated key=value pairs (i.e., `application=my-app,key=value`):
  ```yaml
  spec:
   containers: